MillionInfinity/react-route/README.md

 # react-route
-this file is about hundling one page application with react.
+this file is about handling one page application with react.